RX14/SWRChart/COMCommunications.md

 ======
 Standards
 ------
-1. First two Characters are command
+1. First Character is command
 2. Commands terminated by carriage return
+3. Commands and arguments are seperated by spaces

 To Arduino
 ======